Tuition and Fees

-E. Non-resident undergraduate or graduate nursing students who are residents of counties adjacent to the Oregon border in California, Idaho Nevada or Washington pay Resident Tuition rates.
-Non-resident undergraduate nursing students on the LaGrande campus will also pay Resident Tuition rates if they are residents of Idaho or Washington and have completed at least one term at EOU prior to entering the undergraduate nursing program.
+Non-resident undergraduate or graduate nursing students who are residents of counties adjacent to the Oregon border in California, Idaho Nevada or Washington pay Resident Tuition rates.
+Non-resident undergraduate nursing students on the LaGrande campus will also pay Resident Tuition rates if they are residents of Idaho or Washington and have completed at least one term at EOU while paying the EOU resident tuition rate, prior to entering the OHSU undergraduate nursing program.
 Students eligible for either of these exemptions must notify the Registrar's Office by the first day of the academic term.
 Tuition for terms prior to the date the student notifies the Registrar's Office will continue to be charged at the non-resident rate.

 Non-resident PhD and post-master's DNP nursing students from states participating in the Western Regional Graduate Program of the Western Interstate Commission for Higher Education pay Resident Tuition rates.
 Participants include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Utah, Washington, Wyoming and the Commonwealth of the Northern Mariana Islands.
 Students eligible for this exemption must notify the Registrar's Office by the first day of the academic term.
 Tuition for terms prior to the date the student notifies the Registrar's Office will continue to be charged at the non-resident rate.